Are today’s keyboards actually more advanced than older ones?

 - First, a luxury car in space and now satellites.
-SpaceX is prepping their test satellites for launch.
+SpaceX has launched satellites into space.
 If successful, they could provide global internet for all.

 - If brands aren’t listening to their users, they can lose out.
-In fact, Facebook lost a record number of under 25 users last year and many think the trend will continue into 2018.
+In fact, Facebook lost a record number of under 25 users in 2017 and many think the trend will continue into 2018.

 - Sheboard is a brand that’s really trying to help their users.
 They’ve developed an Android keyboard to suggest more positive word alternatives to boost the confidence of female users.